sxht4/MIPS-Edu-Game/testScripts/README.md

 Updated on 03 March 2019

 ## Writing your first test case
-1.Export your test class, function, or varibles in the file.
+1. Export your test class, function, or varibles in the file.

 Exmpale: